yuhano1120/my_project/critique-by-design.md

 [Data_Source](https://worldpopulationreview.com/country-rankings/countries-with-the-most-holidays)

 ## Step two: the critique

 Strengths:

-Appropriate visualization type: Using a map allows viewers to quickly understand the geographic distribution of public holidays.
+1. Appropriate visualization type: Using a map allows viewers to quickly understand the geographic distribution of public holidays.

-Effective use of color intensity: Darker shades immediately draw attention to countries with more holidays (e.g., India), highlighting key differences at a glance.
+2. Effective use of color intensity: Darker shades immediately draw attention to countries with more holidays (e.g., India), highlighting key differences at a glance.

-Interactive feature: Hovering over a country displays its name and exact number of holidays, providing detailed information without cluttering the map.
+3. Interactive feature: Hovering over a country displays its name and exact number of holidays, providing detailed information without cluttering the map.

 Areas for improvement:

-Legend design: The current legend uses discrete increments of 5 (5, 10, …, 40, 45), but many countries do not fall exactly on these multiples.
+1. Legend design: The current legend uses discrete increments of 5 (5, 10, …, 40, 45), but many countries do not fall exactly on these multiples.
 This can be misleading.

-Tooltip: Adding more information of the holidays and the rank.
+2. Tooltip: Adding more information of the holidays and the rank.

-Summary:
-The visualization communicates the main message effectively and engages the audience through interactivity, but adjusting the legend would make the data representation even clearer and more precise.

 ## Step three: Sketch a solution

+To address the issue with the legend, I would redesign the visualization by replacing the discrete legend with a continuous color gradient.
+This would ensure that every country’s number of public holidays is represented more precisely, and the audience would have an easier time interpreting subtle differences across countries.
+To address the issue with the legend, I would redesign the visualization by replacing the discrete legend with a continuous color gradient.
+This would ensure that every country’s number of public holidays is represented more precisely, and the audience would have an easier time interpreting subtle differences across countries.

+In addition, I would enrich the tooltip content.
+Besides showing the country name and total number of holidays, the tooltip would also include short explanatory notes or contextual details.
+For example: Germany — Varies from 10–13 depending on the state.
+This additional information would make the visualization not only more accurate, but also more informative for audiences interested in cultural or policy differences.

+Overall, the revised design would maintain the strengths of the original (geographic clarity and interactivity) while improving both the accuracy of the legend and the depth of contextual insights available to users.

 ## Step four: Test the solution